The 20 Best Melanoma Doctors Near Me in Oregon, US

 English

-Thomas Trezona is an Oncologist and a Surgical Oncologist in Springfield, Oregon.
+Thomas Trezona is an Oncologist and a Surgical Oncologist practicing medicine in Springfield, Oregon.
 Dr. Trezona is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Vaginal Cancer, Merkel Cell Carcinoma, and Primary Lymphoma of the Brain.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Melanoma, Vaginal Cancer, Merkel Cell Carcinoma, and Primary Lymphoma of the Brain.

 Distinguished in Melanoma